askap-vast/casdapy/README.md

 #### download

 Search for images and catalogues on CASDA that match various search criteria (e.g. image polarisation, SBID number, cone search) and downloads the results.
 Will split the data download into several CASDA jobs for large result sets.
 Run `casdapy download --help` for more details.

+#### download-vis

+Search for visibilities on CASDA that match various search criteria (e.g. project, SBID, field/beam pair) and downloads the results.
+Will split the data download into several CASDA jobs for large result sets.
+Run `casdapy download-vis --help` for more details.

 #### retry